tudal/Hakkun-ComfyUI-nodes/README.md

 Drag and drop ```prompt_parser_example_workflow.png``` into ComfyUI to check use example for all nodes.

-Used other custom nodes in example:
+Other custom nodes used in example:

 quality of life